Lantana Recovery

 First Three Days of Sobriety:

-The first 2-3 days of sobriety are known to more of an emotional rollercoaster.
-Early sobriety will have you be energetic and fresh at the start of the day but as the day goes along you might start to feel the anxiety that you drank to appease.
+The first 2-3 days of sobriety are known to be more of an emotional rollercoaster.
+The start of your alcohol addiction treatment will have you be energetic and fresh at the start of the day but as the day goes along you might start to feel the anxiety that you drank to appease.
 This is where the urge to drink for the time being and restart sobriety the next day, will be the strongest.
 And if manage to get through it sober, this is where the real sobriety will start and you will have positive things to look forward to.

 • Headache